We're Almost There: Charts

 The duo composed this song and the modest hit, "Just a Little Bit of You", which became a top forty hit after this single was released.
 Performing more modestly, the song eventually peaked at number 54 on the pop chart while hitting number 7 on the R&B chart.
-These two singles would end up being the last Jackson released as an active Motown artist though the label continued to release Jackson singles until 1984.
+These two singles would end up being the last that Jackson would release as an active Motown artist, although the label continued to release Jackson singles up through 1984.
+The song was released as the second single from the 1981 compilation One Day in Your Life in the UK, France and Germany and reached number 46 in the UK following the chart-topping title track.